 Agendas

-There are two types of agendas: Working Group and Sub Group (i.e., TG, SG, and SC).
+There are two types of agendas: WG and/or subgroups.

-For a Sub Group meeting during a WG session, there are two options:
+For a subgroup meeting during a WG session, there are two options:

 Maintain a separate document, which should be shown as an “Agenda” on the bottom left of the printed page.
 This is a submission on the document server using document, presentation or spreadsheet formats and using appropriate 802.11 submission templates for this purpose.